 Step 1: Preparation and preproduction

-We’re a direct-sell company that has hundreds of thousands of independent beauty consultants who we need to communicate with, and a lot of typical solutions that vendors offer don’t work for us very well.
-We do a lot of events and we need first to announce the event and then have an easy way for attendees to send us photos we can use on social and in our magazine, Applause.
+We're a direct sell company that has hundreds of thousands of independent beauty consultants who we need to communicate with and a lot of typical solutions that vendors offer don't work for us very well.
+We do a lot of events and we need to first announce the event, and then have an easy way for attendees to send us photos we can use on social and in our magazine, Applause.

 With Dropbox Transfer, we can take one link and send it out to as many people as we want, which is a great way of delivering an invitation via PDF.
-Separately, we can also send out a file request, asking attendees to send us their favourite photos and videos using a specific link.
-It’s simple for them to send back the photos, and they’ll automatically go into a folder we created, so finding them and looking through them is easy for our team.
-From a security perspective, it’s much more secure than an FTP site since individual independent beauty consultants don’t have access to see anyone else’s files.
+Separately, we can also send out a file request, asking attendees to send us their favorite photos and videos using a specific link.
+It's simple for them to send back the photos, and they'll automatically go into a folder we created so finding them and looking through them is easy for our team.
+From a security perspective, it's much more secure than an FTP site since individual independent beauty consultants don't have access to see anyone else's files.

-Step 2: Browse, search and transfer the assets
+Step 2: Browse, search, and transfer the assets

-We now have all our creative files stored on Dropbox, including all the pictures from the event.
-Our social media team or the sales development team will browse through the photos, determine which ones they want to use and make sure we have the rights to use them.
-If another team member needs to find a specific photo, it’s easy to search.
-In the past, we just didn’t really have the ability to search our file servers.
-That’s not the case with Dropbox.
-Now we don’t worry about finding things anymore.
+We now have all of our creative files stored on Dropbox, including all the pictures from the event.
+Our social media team or the sales development team will browse through the photos, determine which ones they want to use, and make sure we have the rights to use them.
+If another team member needs to find a specific photo, it's easy to search.
+In the past, we just didn't really have the ability to search our file servers.
+That's not the case with Dropbox.
+Now we don't worry about finding things anymore.

 Transferring files is also much easier.
 Say we need to move thousands of photos from an event from one location to another.
-We had another cloud solution in the past, but frequently when we were transferring large batches of files, those operations would just fail or we’d have many file corruptions.
+We had another cloud solution in the past but frequently when we were transferring large batches of files, those operations would just fail or we'd have many file corruptions.
 Even when it worked, it was so slow.
 With Dropbox, you just initiate the transfer as a web operation and go about your day.
-The transfer happens quickly, smoothly and seamlessly.
+The transfer happens quickly, smoothly, and seamlessly.